-Programs designed by the four Community Assistants in the hall promote the development of both academic and social skills.
-A Community Assistant is an upper class UMF student who assists in building community within their areas, as well as help residents get involved in the campus community through various programming initiatives.
-Purington Hall programs are often themed toward Education, such as Paint N’ Play, a kindergarten themed program where residents finger painted and had snacks; Tales From The Classroom, a program in which current and former teachers shared their experiences in the classroom, and more.
+Programs designed by the Community Assistants in the hall promote the development of academic, personal, and social well-being.
+A Community Assistant is an upper-class UMF student who assists in building community within their areas, as well as helping residents get involved in the campus community through various programming initiatives.
+Purington Hall programs are often themed toward Education, such as Paint N’ Play, a kindergarten-themed program where residents finger-painted and had snacks; Tales From The Classroom, a program in which current and former teachers shared their experiences in the classroom, and more.

 - Education-themed community

 - “Co-ed” hall

 - Restrooms are single-user

 - Kitchen and laundry are located in the basement

 - Student lounge and game room on 1st floor

 In each room